(UPDATED AUGUST 2017) Delicious, dreamy massages. Fresh, crisp mountain air. Decades-old balete trees. Pools flowing into the mountains and the sky.

 The spa facilities in themselves are relaxing to look at.
-Even the restaurant (right) looks like part of the spa more than a dining area.
+Even the movie lounge (right) usually showing romantic movies looks like part of the spa.

 The spa structures are built in harmony with its natural surroundings – with this old balete, for example.

 And should you get distracted and revert to your problems back home, Luljetta’s has some gentle, friendly reminders like these all around:

 With nature and spa bliss as your companion, it’s not really that difficult.

 2) It offers more than just your typical massage and pampering.
 While Luljetta’s has your usual spa offerings like massage and foot spa, it also has “massage pools,” a hot tub, and a fish spa.
 Immerse yourself in the water and let it drain every ounce of tension from your body.
 Afterwards, go for a relaxing massage in a bamboo room with a view of Antipolo’s mountains.
 I did, and I had the most deliciously restful sleep afterwards.

 Water therapy + massage with a view.
 (Massage room photo courtesy of Luljetta’s)

 3) You get your own quiet place.
 With the many reclining seats, beds, and native wooden chairs in Luljetta’s, it is easy to find your own spot and just drink in the scenery.
 Early mornings are especially tranquil.
 The place is asleep save for some staff getting ready and clear, distinct birdsong.

 And, while Luljetta’s is technically part of Loreland, only guests availing of the spa services are allowed entry.
 This ensures privacy for Luljetta’s guests.